 Kenya Airways business class isn’t about flash.
 It’s about:

 Would I choose it again?
-Yes (we’re flying to Mauritius with them in May and again, it was because the routing is efficient and the price was good.
+Yes!
+We’re actually flying with them again when we travel to Mauritius in May, since the routing is efficient and the price was good.

 In my opinion, it’s an underrated option that deserves serious consideration for Africa-bound travellers.